hortonworks/data-tutorials/tutorials/cda/building-an-hvac-system-analysis-application/tutorial-0.md

 ## Introduction

-Hortonworks Connected Data Platform can be used to to acquire, clean and visualize data from heating, ventilation, and air conditioning (HVAC) machine systems to maintain optimal office building temperatures and minimize expenses.
+Hortonworks Connected Data Platform can be used to acquire, clean and visualize data from heating, ventilation, and air conditioning (HVAC) machine systems to maintain optimal office building temperatures and minimize expenses.

 ## Big Data Technologies used to develop the Application: